-Some examples on various physical-chemical aspects will be considered and solved in order to familiarise the student with the solution of real problems.
+Some examples on various physical-chemical aspects will be considered in order to familiarise the student with the solution of real problems.

 The course also includes some laboratory experiences to provide manual and critical skills in dealing with real chemico-physical problematics, as well as providing knowledge on modern methods and equipments for the measurement of thermodynamic variables, kinetic constants as well as for studying electronic and vibrational properties of molecules, in particular of biological interest.

 Recall to the concepts of heat and work.
 Heat capacity.

 Internal energy, enthalpy and their variations with temperature.

 Phase transition enthalpy.
 Standard enthalpy of reaction and its variations with temperature.

 Entropy and its variations with temperature.
 Phase transition entropy.
 Overview on the statistical interpretation of entropy.
 Standard entropy of reaction.